The-Pocket/PocketFlow-Typescript/docs/utility_function/embedding.md

 # Embedding

-Below you will find an overview table of various text embedding APIs, along with example TypeScript code that aligns with PocketFlow design patterns.
+Below you will find an overview table of various text embedding APIs, along with example TypeScript code.

 > Embedding is more a micro optimization, compared to the Flow Design.
 >